 5. Gaurikund – En route to Kedarnath, one comes across Gaurikund which is the starting point of the 15 Kilometres long trek to Kedarnath temple.
 This area, which is surrounded by lush green trees, is noted for its beautiful views and two well-known sites listed here, Gaurikund Temple and Gauri Lake.
 Visitors to Gaurikund can take advantage of the natural hot water pond and the surrounding vistas.
 To make Lord Shiva happy and accept her as his wife, goddess Parvati meditated for centuries at the Gauri Devi Temple, which is open to devotees.

-6. Vasuki Tal – Vasuki Tal is a 24-kilometre hike from the closest road-head, Gaurikund, or 8 kilometres ahead of the Kedar Temple.
+6. Vasuki Tal Trek – Vasuki Tal is a 24-kilometre hike from the closest road-head, Gaurikund, or 8 kilometres ahead of the Kedar Temple.
 It is one of the top treks for thrill-seekers and is located in the Himalayan region.
 Vasuki is named after Lord Shiva’s curled-up naga (snake) companion of the same name.
-Vasuki the nag is reported to reside in the lake.
 The journey takes place within the boundaries of Gangotri National Park, one of the few locations where Brahma Kamals may be found.
-The Chaukhamba peaks’ breathtaking splendour can be seen by visitors.

 May and June are the perfect months to visit Kedarnath as the weather is calm and relaxing.
 During this time, usually the temperature ranges between 10 to 20 degrees Celsius.
 The day is lovely because of the bright sun and the soft wind.